 I have shared many of my favorite spinach recipes, such as this dry Palak Sabzi and Palak Khichdi.
 However, I do prefer richer palak recipes that have a smooth sauce or gravy.

-This Aloo Palak is similar to Palak Paneer, that is made with cubes of paneer (Indian cottage cheese), but instead has tender pieces of boiled potatoes.
-So it’s a hearty, flavorful, and super comforting vegetarian dish!
+This Aloo Palak is similar to Palak Paneer, that is made with cubes of paneer (Indian cottage cheese), but instead has tender pieces of boiled potatoes in a creamy spinach sauce or gravy.
+So it’s a hearty, flavorful, and super comforting vegetarian curried dish!

 To give the lightly spiced curry a hint of sweet and nutty flavor, I add a bit of gram flour (besan).
 Feel free to include in your version as well, or use maize flour (makai ka atta) for the same bit of sweetness.